 - 1/4 cup grated Parmesan cheese

 - Preheat oven to 350°.
-Place one slice mozzarella cheese and ham on each cutlet.
+Place 1 slice mozzarella cheese and ham on each cutlet.
 Roll up each from a short side and secure with toothpicks.

 - Place bread crumbs and eggs in separate shallow bowls.
 In another shallow bowl, combine flour, salt and pepper.
 Dip turkey in flour mixture, eggs, then bread crumbs.

 - In a large skillet, brown turkey in oil in batches.
 Place in a greased 13x9-in. baking dish.
-Bake, uncovered, 20-25 minutes or until turkey juices run clear.
+Bake, uncovered, until turkey juices run clear, 20-25 minutes.
 Discard toothpicks.